 Black Hat is another event that highlights the importance of cybersecurity and advancing cybersecurity technologies.
-Black Hat provides the InfoSec community with the latest research, developments, and trends in cybersecurity.
+This conference provides the InfoSec community with the latest research, developments, and trends in cybersecurity.

 The popular DEF CON hacker conference immediately follows Black Hat.
 While Black Hat is more formal and business focused, DEF CON is much more informal and antics filled.
 If you are considering attending DEF CON, you'll probably want to disable your Wi-Fi and Bluetooth on your devices.
 Don't say we didn't warn you.

 GMIS International is an association for government IT leaders, so it should come as no surprise that GMIS MEETS focuses squarely on technology for the public sector.
 The event provides opportunities to learn about the latest relevant topics from industry leaders and network with peers.